Trillium ovatum: Distribution and habitat

+Ecology

 Flowers bloom late February in the southern part of its range, and in March or April elsewhere.
 Citizen science observations of flowering plants of this species peak during the first week of April.
 For comparison, when Trillium grandiflorum is fully open in eastern North America, T. ovatum is already fading in western North America.
 Apparently T. ovatum lacks sufficient winter hardiness to flourish east of the continental divide.

 The life-cycle stages of T. ovatum include a cotyledon stage, a one-leaf vegetative stage, a three-leaf vegetative (juvenile) stage, a three-leaf reproductive (flowering) stage, and a three-leaf nonflowering regressive stage.
 An example of the latter involves a transition from the three-leaf flowering stage to a three-leaf nonflowering regressive stage.
 Approximately one of every four reproductive plants regresses to a nonflowering state in any given year.
 Under the right conditions, individuals may undergo extended dormancy, that is, they may cease above-ground growth for one or more years.
 In western Montana, dormancy was observed in all adult stage classes, with most plants returning to above ground status in a year or two, although some plants exhibited dormancy for 3–5 years.

+Conservation

+In 2019, the global conservation status of Trillium ovatum was determined to be Secure (G5).
+At the same time, varieties Trillium ovatum var. oettingeri and var. ovatum were ranked Apparently Secure (T4) and Secure (T5), respectively.
+All known occurrences of variety oettingeri fall within protected areas in northern California but since the effects of wildfire and climate change are unknown, continued monitoring of existing populations is recommended.